Fx-Professional-Services/HorizonDocs/Horizon User Guide/01 Start Using Horizon/Start Using Horizon.md

 The first thing you see when you're logged into Horizon is the _main menu_.
 Use the menus on the left side to choose commands and perform tasks in the application.

+⚠️ Note: When in other Horizon files, such as All Parties, Customers, Products, Sales Orders, Invoices, or Bill of Materials, click the **Main Menu** button in the top left corner to return to the main menu or the Horizon launcher.

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/staging/Horizon%20User%20Guide/00%20Assets/09_main_menu.png" width="400" height="300">

 ### 1 **All Parties**